wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

    ![request_metrics](images/request_metrics.png)

 ## Create an Alert

+In this section we create an alert that fires when request latency reaches a certain threshold.
+In Wavefront, one way to create alerts is directly from a chart.
+We will use that approach here.

 1. In App Server Dashboard, click the Request Latencies chart title to open the chart.
 1. Hover over the New Query field.
 The Create Alert link displays.